ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/modules/git/cgit/README.md

 ### Clearnet

-If you're on the Clearnet, you can clone as usual.
+You can use git clone as usual.
 Or, if you'd prefer, you can visit my GitHub account instead:

 ```
 https://github.com/ona-li-toki-e-jan-Epiphany-tawa-mi